christopherhjung/c-compiler/lib/googletest/googletest/docs/faq.md

 Underscore (`_`) is special, as C++ reserves the following to be used by the compiler and the standard library:

-1.  any identifier that starts with an `_` followed by an upper-case letter, and
+1.  any identifiers that starts with an `_` followed by an upper-case letter, and
-2.  any identifier that contains two consecutive underscores (i.e. `__`) *anywhere* in its name.
+2.  any identifiers that contains two consecutive underscores (i.e. `__`) *anywhere* in its name.

 User code is *prohibited* from using such identifiers.